eth-protocol-fellows/protocol-studies/docs/wiki/pectra-faq.md

 #### **Q:** I have a validator with `0x00` credentials, how do i move to `0x02`?
 #### **Q:** I have a validator with `0x01` credentials, how do i move to `0x02`?
 #### **Q:** What is MaxEB?
+MaxEB or the [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) increases the `MAX_EFFECTIVE_BALANCE` to 2048 ETH while keeping the minimum staking balance at 32 ETH.
+Before MaxEB, any entity that wanted to contribute a large amount of ETH to consenus had to spin up multiple validators because each was capped at a maximum of 32 ETH.
+EIP-7251 will allow large stake operators to consolidate their ETH into fewer validators, using the same stake with up to 64 times less individual validators.
+It also allows solo stakers' ETH to be compounded into their existing validator and contribute to their rewards without having to use the exact validator amount.
+For example, 35 ETH will be considered the validator's effective balance by the protocol, instead of leaving out 3 ETH ineffective and waiting till 64 ETH for 2 validators.
+Overall, consolidating validators will allow for fewer attestations in the consensus network and easing the bandwidth usage by nodes.
 #### **Q:** How do I consolidate my validator?
 #### **Q:** What happens to my original, individual validators?
 #### **Q:** When does the balance appear on my consolidated validator?